ros-navigation/docs.nav2.org/configuration/packages/costmap-plugins/static.rst

   ====== =======
   Type   Default
   ------ -------
-  string ""
+  string "map"
   ====== =======

   Description
     Map topic to subscribe to.
-If left empty the map topic will default to the global `map_topic` parameter in `costmap_2d_ros`.

   Relative topics will be relative to the node's parent namespace.
   For example, if you specify `map_topic: map` in the `static_layer` of a `global_costmap` and you launch your bringup with a `tb4` namespace: